 - Failing to inform you of extra coverage you have on your policy.

 - Interpreting vague policy documents to claim you aren’t covered.

 - Sending you a check for less than the full amount, hoping you’ll accept it.

 The penalties for insurance companies that deal with their policy-holders in bad faith can be steep.
 If you have property insurance, and are having difficulty getting your insurance company to pay up for flooding or water damage, contact the Mobile property insurance lawyers at Long & Long!
 We can help you fight for the compensation to which you are entitled.

-To schedule a free case review with Long & Long’s property insurance attorneys, fill out a form at the top of this page, or call (251) 432-2277 today.
+To schedule a free case review with Long & Long’s property insurance attorneys, fill out a form at the bottom of this page, or call (251) 432-2277 today.
 Long & Long serves clients in Mobile, Orange Beach, and elsewhere in Alabama.